mathewlowry/myhub-gpt/AI4Communities on the Fediverse.md

 In fact, I'm not sure I would have come up with these ideas if ActivityPub hadn't shown that decentralised social media was at least possible.
 Moreover, the whole cozyweb idea reflects the Fediverse architecture - it's very easy to map "cozyweb community" <-> "Fediverse instance".

+However, as I researched the more modern decentralised protocols for the [[AI4Communities post]] (see [[AI4Communities on Bluesky]], [[AI4Communities on Nostr]]), I came across an introduction to Nostr from one of my favourite thinkers in this space, Gordon Brander.
+While I'm not yet convinced that Nostr is the solution, [Nature's many attempts to evolve a Nostr](https://substack.com/home/post/p-143032514) provides an excellent explanation of why the ActivityHub-powered Fediverse is flawed: "*Federated networks become oligopolies at scale*", due to general forces seen everywhere: "*airline routes, power grids, trains, banks, Bitcoin mining, protein interactions, ecological food webs, neural networks*".
+It happened to email, and now it's happening with the Fediverse, where calls to defederate Threads (which was 10x the rest of the Fediverse when it arrived) were ineffective.

+Nevertheless, the Fediverse has something the more modern ecosystems (probably - tbc) lack: a diversity of apps working and communicating across a decentralised architecture.
+So despite my own bad experience (see [All my toots gone](https://mathewlowry.medium.com/all-my-toots-gone-e844f7c5f255)), it would be a mistake to not consider its suitability for supporting AI4Communities seriously.

 ## Business models

 In AI4Communities on the Fediverse, therefore: